 I am an immigration and personal injury attorney.
 I assist non-citizens in obtaining lawful permanent residency status, U.S. citizenship status, authorization to work in the United States, and defense from deportation.
-In order to better assist our clients, our office has a Spanish speaking staff.
-I also represent persons in car accidents, truck accidents, slip and falls to receive compensation for their injuries.
+In order to better assist our clients, our office has Spanish speaking members on staff.
+I also assist persons in car accidents, truck accidents, slip and falls to receive compensation for their injuries.

 I received my undergraduate degree from Temple University in Philadelphia, Pennsylvania with a Bachelor’s of Science in Education.
 Before becoming an attorney, I was a middle school science teacher for the Atlanta Public School System.
-Then, for three years I spent my evenings after work attending Georgia State University, College of Law.
+Then I attended law school in the evenings after work at Georgia State Law School for three years.
 Afterwards, I transferred to John Marshall Law School for my final year.
-After passing the bar exam in 1991, I began working as a personal injury attorney under the leadership of the late Attorney Raiford Stanley in Decatur, Georgia, and later under the tutelage of the esteemed criminal defense attorney, Tony Axam.
+After the passing the bar exam in 1991, I began working as a personal injury attorney under the leadership of the late Attorney Raiford Stanley in Decatur, Georgia, and later under the tutelage of the esteemed criminal defense attorney, Tony Axam.

 I have been a member of the American Bar Association (ABA), the Georgia Trial Lawyers Association (GTLA), and I am currently an active member of the American Immigration Lawyers Association (AILA).

 I have spoken at numerous churches, furnishing information and assistance with immigration matters, wills, estates, and other legal matters.